pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 Users get feedback from SQL return values, logs and process infos.

 If all split statement succeed, the non-transactional DML returns a summary: the number of split statements and a success message.
-If any of the split statement fails, the non-transactional DML returns the details and error messages of all failed jobs.
-If the non-transactional DML is aborted, e.g. by `KILL TIDB`, it returns the error of context cancellation, and output details of failed jobs in logs.
+If the non-transactional DML is aborted, e.g. by `KILL TIDB`, it returns the error of context cancellation, and output details of failed jobs in logs if there is any.

 The `info` field in process info describes not only the current SQL that is executing, but also the progress of all jobs.
 Logs, slow logs and statement summaries will also contain the progress in the SQL text.
-For example, a split delete statement in slow queries can be like ``/* job 11/41 */: DELETE FROM `test`.`t` WHERE `id` BETWEEN xxx AND yyy;``, where 11 and 41 are the current job ID and the number of total jobs respectively.
+For example, a split delete statement in slow queries can be like ``/* job 11/41 */DELETE FROM `test`.`t` WHERE `id` BETWEEN xxx AND yyy;``, where 11 and 41 are the current job ID and the number of total jobs respectively.

 Each split statement logs its detail in the INFO level as well.